 It all depends on the tests and the examinations that the surgeon requires.
 On average, it will take about 1 to 3 hours.

-In both 1999 and 2011, the American Society of Anesthesiologists issued NPO guidelines for all healthy patients who are about to undergo elective surgery, clear liquids are allowed up to two hours before surgery.
-This is according to both 1999 and 2011 NPO guidelines issued by the American Society of Anesthesiologists, and this applies to procedures that require regional anesthesia, general anesthesia, and sedation/analgesia.
+In both 1999 and 2011, the American Society of Anesthesiologists issued NPO guidelines for all healthy patients who are about to undergo elective surgery, that is clear liquids are allowed up to two hours before surgery.
+This applies to procedures that require regional anesthesia, general anesthesia, and sedation/analgesia.

 Typically, patients are not allowed to drink or eat anything the night before their procedure after midnight.
 If you decide to eat or eat something, the OPA will have no option but to cancel the surgery.
 The reason is that food intake affects anesthesia.